Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The Developers should have all the skills needed to:
+### Which technique is the best way the Scrum Master can ensure that the Developers communicate effectively with the Product Owner?

+- [ ] Teach the Developers to talk in terms of business needs and objectives.
+- [x] Observe communications between them and facilitate direct collaboration.
+- [ ] Function as a go-between for them.
-- [ ] Complete the project as estimated when the date and cost are committed to the Product Owner.
+- [ ] Teach the Product Owner about the technologies employed during the Sprints.
-- [x] Turn the Product Backlog items they select into an Increment of useful and valuable product functionality.
-- [ ] Do all of the development work, except for specialized testing that requires additional tools and environments.

 **[⬆ Back to Top](#table-of-contents)**